markus-lendermann/temperature-ops-bot/README.md

 # temperature-ops-bot

-Telegram bot for helping users to submit their temperatures to http://temptaking.ado.sg so they don't sign extras.
+Telegram bot that helps users submit their temperatures to http://temptaking.ado.sg so they don't sign extras.

 Hosted on [Google Cloud Platform](https://cloud.google.com/appengine)